 This is a simple and cleansing soup.

-It makes a wonderful base if you care to add other vegetables, tofu, cooked beans and/or miso paste.
+It makes a wonderful base if you care to add other vegetables, tofu, soba noodles, cooked beans and/or miso paste.

-I like to include a bowl of this with rich meals or begin my day with it to gently break-the-fast.
+I like to include a bowl of this in our main meal of the day or begin my day with it to gently break-the-fast.

 Adjust the quantity based on your number of servings desired.

-In a medium size sauce pan, add 1 - 2 Tablespoons of dried wakame sea vegetable to 1 1/2 cups of water.
+In a medium size sauce pan, add 1 - 2 Tablespoons of dried wakame, or Atlantic alaria, sea vegetable to 1 1/2 cups of water.

 Add the chopped vegetables to the wakame and water and simmer for 10 minutes on low flame.